 Natural Remedies for Hay Fever

 Hay Fever, or allergic rhinitis, is an allergic reaction caused by your immune system as a response to foreign material such as pollens and mold.
 Hay fever usually occurs in the spring or in the fall.
-Symptoms of hay fever include: fatigue, stuffy, itchy, red nose, mild sore throat, plugged ears, and itchy, puffy, and watery eyes.
-If you’re not into taking discount prescription drugs, here are a few things you can do to treat hay fever
+Symptoms of hay fever include fatigue, stuffy, itchy, red nose, mild sore throat, plugged ears, and itchy, puffy, and watery eyes.
+If you’re not into taking discount prescription drugs, here are a few natural remedies for hay fever.

-- Take peelings from grapefruit and lemon and bring to a simmer.
+Take peelings from grapefruit and lemon and bring them to a simmer.
 Add honey to sweeten, then digest to ease symptoms of hay fever.

-- Drinking a hot 18oz cup of coffee is surprisingly helpful.
-The heat of the coffee can open up your airways to help you breath much better.
+Drinking a hot 18oz cup of coffee is surprisingly helpful.
+The heat of the coffee can open up your airways to help you breathe much better.

-- Tea bags that are prepared and cooled and placed on eyes will help alleviate inflammation and soreness of eyes.
+Teabags that are prepared and cooled and placed on the eyes will help alleviate inflammation and soreness of the eyes.

-Whatever your preference, there are many ways to help relieve hay fever.
+Whatever your preference, there are many natural remedies for hay fever.
 If natural ways are not showing you results, medications such as Claritin, Medrol, and Periactin can definitely help relieve symptoms of hay fever.